samvera-deprecated/curate/CONTRIBUTING.md

 And therefore anyone contributing to the project can use the plugin to adhear to the branching procedure.

 And best of all, **we don't have to write our own procedure** that would require additional vetting.

+## Possible Gotchas

+With Git Flow, releases are minted on the master branch.
+It is likely that releases may need to be minted relative to a past release (i.e. need to back port an urgent fix).
+At that point we will need to create a version stable branch to apply urgent fix.

 # Making Changes